mihirchronicles/mihirchronicles.github.io/content/notes/on-strategic-thinking.md

 ## 7 Powers

+Strategy is the study of the fundamental determinants of potential business value.
+Strategy (capitalized) is distinguished from strategy (lower case) and is divided into Statics (or “being there”) and Dynamics (or “getting there”).

+Lower case strategy is a route to continuing Power in significant markets.
+Lower case "strategy" is also referred to as The Mantra.

+Power is the set of conditions creating the potential for persistent differential returns.
+Power is the core concept of Strategy, and the book explains what it looks like when a company has power (Statics) and how a company can get power (Dynamics).

+Each power creates a benefit (common) for the winning company, and a barrier (rare) for its competitors.
+Benefit is the way in which the power improves cash flows, such as through lower costs or ability to charge higher prices.
+Aka the magnitude of power.
+Barrier is the way that competitors are prevented from arbitraging the Benefit of the power.
+Aka the duration of power.

 Hamilton Helmer covers 7 powers that companies can leverage on:

 - Scale Economies: A business in which per unit cost declines as production volume increases.